 structured cabling low voltage wiring

-In this post, we define what low voltage wiring is and explain which products use it.
-Then, we go over some tips that will help you install low voltage wiring and help you decide whether learning how to install it is worth it for your business.
+In this post, we define what low-voltage wiring is and explain which products use it.
+Then, we review some tips to help you install low-voltage wiring.
+Finally, we help you decide whether learning how to install it is worth it for your business.

 This post covers:

-And structured cabling can be found in every type of property.
-From a multifamily apartment complex to an office building, structured cabling serves tenants across industries.
-Low voltage setups are becoming more popular, especially now that efficiency and sustainability are bigger priorities for your clients.
+Structured cabling can be found in every type of property.
+Structured cabling serves tenants across industries from a multifamily apartment complex to an office building.
+Low-voltage setups are becoming more popular, especially now that efficiency and sustainability are bigger priorities for your clients.

 The buildings you’re working on will have a standard wiring network that usually uses voltage at 120V or 140V.
 So, to properly and safely install structured cabling, you’ll need to build a separate low-voltage network on top of any existing wiring.